dekoza/mtgpl/ORI.rst

    Enchanted creature gets +2/+1, has haste, and attacks each combat if able.

-   When enchanted creature dies, you may search your library for a card named Infectious Bloodlust, reveal it, put it into your hand, then shuffle your library.
+   When enchanted creature dies, you may search your library for a card named Infectious Bloodlust, reveal it, put it into your hand, then shuffle.

 :mtgtip:`Lightning Javelin<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/1/c1ccaeed-9670-4432-8a45-d5c06119fa9f.jpg?1562040115|https://scryfall.com/card/ori/153/lightning-javelin?utm_source=api>`